lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 At the top of Column A was engineering and blogging.

+It takes me a long time to write blog posts like [Preparing for solopreneurship](https://lunchbag.ca/preparing-for-solopreneurship/) and [Optimizations as a company of one](https://lunchbag.ca/company-of-one/) because I pore over the overall content and every little word.
+I'd like to start journaling more regularly and casually in an effort to document the rollercoaster that is solopreneurship.
+I've always been in awe of my fellow retrospective-writing Indie Hackers<sup><a href="#1">1</a></sup> so this is me finally taking action now!

-So, in the spirit of making the time to do the things I want to do and small attainable goals, this is the first of at least 4 weekly retrospectives I plan to write for the month of February.
+In the spirit of making the time to do the things I want to do and small attainable goals, this is the first of at least 4 weekly retrospectives I plan to write for the month of February.
 We'll see how things go beyond then.

 Now, let's get vulnerable.